In this social media management guide, you’ll learn:

 The content of your social media campaign report will depend on how in-depth you want to get.

-At the very least, a standard social media performance report will include KPIs such as impressions and follower count.
+At the very least, a standard social media performance report will include KPIs such as audience demographics, impressions, conversion metrics, and follower count.

-It’s pointless to create content for social media marketing campaigns if you’re not tracking your performance.
+Creating content for social media marketing campaigns is pointless if you’re not tracking your performance.

 This all-too-real scenario paints a vital reminder: Always invest time to analyze results for your social media strategy.

-So, you’ll know what’s working (or not) and tweak your marketing efforts accordingly.
+So, you’ll know what’s working (or not) and tweak your marketing efforts and decision-making accordingly.

 Ah, the main stars of the social media report.